bkrawitz101/BrianWebsiteTest/README.md

 ## Getting Started

 1. Open `index.html` in a web browser
-2. Navigate using the sidebar menu
+2. Navigate using the sidebar menu or click nav items to smoothly scroll to sections
 3. Explore different sections to learn about Brian's work
 4. Use keyboard navigation for accessibility